yuqiliao/IDE-help-guide/_book/02-pisa-walk-through.md

 height="6.5347703412073495in"}

 ### Create Charts -- Chart Options
-Next, you can make selections regarding the chart options located below on the same page.
+Next, you can make selections regarding the chart options.

 1. Select **Bar Chart**, **Column Chart**, or **Line Chart** (see exhibit 2-20).
 If the Percentiles Statistic is selected, you can